rubenerd/rubenerd.com/content/post/2016/hpe-buys-sgi.markdown

 This is why I'm not in business.
 Or why I don't have an old SGI tower.
 Wait, that doesn't explain the second one.
 Maybe if I were better at business, I could have a larger apartment for SGI towers.
 I'd need one, because those things were huge.
 Huge and awesome.
 Like the Sun.

-<p style="font-style:italic">(And to think all posts on Rubénerd used to be rapidly written in one take like this).</p>
+<p style="font-style:italic">(And to think all posts on Rubenerd used to be rapidly written in one take like this).</p>

 [this news]: https://www.hpe.com/us/en/newsroom/news-archive/featured-article/2016/08/hpe-acquires-sgi-data-analytics-high-performance-computing.html
 [Wikipedia search]: https://en.wikipedia.org/wiki/Silicon_Graphics_International